AdobeDocs/commerce-admin.en/help/getting-started/store-details.md

 Currency Setup - Defines the base [currency](https://docs.magento.com/user-guide/stores/currency-configuration.html) and any additional currencies that are accepted as payment.
 Also establishes the import connection and schedule that is used to update currency rates automatically.

-Currency Symbols - Defines the [currency symbols](https://docs.magento.com/user-guide/stores/currency-symbols.html) that appear in product prices and sales documents such as orders and invoices.
-Commerce supports currencies from over 200 countries around the world.
+Currency Symbols - Defines the [currency symbols](https://docs.magento.com/user-guide/stores/currency-symbols.html) that appear in product prices and sales documents such as orders and invoices. [!DNL Commerce] supports currencies from over 200 countries around the world.

 Updating Currency Rates - Currency rates can be [updated](https://docs.magento.com/user-guide/stores/currency-update.html) manually or imported into your store as needed, or according to a predefined schedule.